StackVista/stackstate-docs/configure/security/authentication/keycloak.md

    1. **usernameField** - Optional: The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`.
    2.  **groupsField** - Optional: StackState will always, and by default only, use the `roles` Keycloak provides.
 But it can also add roles from the field specified here.
 This is mainly useful when Keycloak is mapping roles/groups from a third-party system.

-The KeyCloak specific values can be obtained from the client configuration in KeyCloak.

-Finally make sure that the roles users can have in Keycloak are mapped to the correct subjects in StackState using the `roles.guest`, `roles.powerUser` or `roles.admin` settings; see also the [default roles](../rbac/rbac_permissions.md#predefined-roles).
-More roles can be created as well.
-See the [RBAC](../rbac/role_based_access_control.md) documentation for the details.

-{% hint style="info" %}
-* Running the helm upgrade command for the first time will result in restarting of pods possibly causing a short interruption of availability.
-* The authentication configuration is stored as a Kubernetes secret.
-{% endhint %}
 {% endtab %}